odeaxcsh/Packet-Sniffer/README.md

 ``` bash
 sudo ./sniffer [the device you want to sniff]
 ```
-And if you don't know which device do you want to sniff use `sudo ./sniffer` and then choose from the listed devices. if you still don't know your choice just let time pass. code will choose someone(the first one) automatically.
+If you don't know which device you want to sniff use `sudo ./sniffer` and then choose from the listed devices.
+If you still don't know your choice just let time pass, code will choose the first one automatically.

-Program won't show you outputs directly rather generates some logs using syslog which I know in `Ubuntu 20.04` they are stored in `/var/log/syslog/` but it differs from OS to OS. you can also use the flowing command to get logs that is cleaner than searching through thousands of logs to find program logs.
+Program won't show you outputs directly rather generates some logs using syslog which in `ubuntu 20.04` they are stored in `/var/log/syslog/` but it differs from OS to OS. you can also use the flowing command to get logs that is cleaner than searching through thousands of logs to find program logs.
 ``` bash
 tail -f /var/log/syslog | grep Sniffer
 ```

 ## Supported OSs
 First of all, Note that this code hasn't been tested in any operating system but `ubuntu 20.04`.
 If you are a Linux user there mustn't be problem in using Sniffer while you're having libpcap installed and also know how to find logs in your computer.
-Mac is really unknown to me. and at last Windows, I think my code isn't great enough. :).

 ## Output Format
 ### Output when a HTTP packet is detected